nfmoore/azure-openai-example-scenarios/.github/docs/getting-started.md

 ### Solution Design

-The below diagram shows a high-level design for the enterprise chatbot leveraging Azure OpenAI, Azure AI Search, deployed as part of an Azure Container App.
+The below diagram shows a high-level design for the chatbot leveraging Azure OpenAI, Azure AI Search, deployed as part of an Azure Container App.

 ![Solution Design](./images/solution-design.png)